NIGHTWING / BATMAN

 I couldn't help but smirk.
 "You're really milking this one for all it's worth, aren't you?"

 Bruce just shrugged, playing Mister Innocent.
-"I don't know what you're talking about, Son."
+"I don't know what you're talking about, Dick."

 Oh, I knew what this was all about.
 This nice quaint lunch or dinner with the Ishinos at Wayne Manor was really an interrogation and a roast.
-It would give my father the perfect chance to see me through the eyes of an old college buddy…see the things that a background check and classic espionage wouldn't easily uncover…nitty-gritty details that one would make his friends swear up and down to carry with them to their graves.
+It would give Bruce the perfect chance to see me through the eyes of an old college buddy.
+It would allow him to see and know things that a background check and classic espionage wouldn't easily uncover.
+All those nitty-gritty details that one would make his friends swear up and down to carry with them to their graves would soon be exposed in full view.
 AJ might not be Wally, Roy, Garth, or Donna, but he did know some rather incriminating stuff about me.

 AJ, though, would be much of a target, too.

-In my head, I was picturing how Mr. Ishino would be joining Bruce and Alfred on this one.
+In my head, I could easily picture as to how Mr. Ishino would be joining Bruce and Alfred on this one.
 The man had a sense of humor for such things.
-I'd seen AJ get embarrassed before, whenever his Dad put him on the spot.
+I'd seen AJ melt in embarrassment a handful of times whenever his Dad put him on the spot.

-I guessed that Bruce and Alfred deserved the same pleasures in life.
-Who was I to deny them?
-At the same time, though, could you blame me for looking forward to it with the same excitement I would have if all my teeth were about to be pulled out without Novocain?
+I guess that Bruce and Alfred deserved the same kicks that life had to offer every now and then.
+Who am I to deny them of such pleasures?
+At the same time, though, could you blame me in looking forward to it with the same excitement I would have if all my teeth were about to be pulled out without Novocain?

-I couldn't help but shake my head as I finished my breakfast.
+I couldn't help but shake my head as I ate breakfast.
 At least Bruce and I found some amusement in all of this.

 End of Chapter One

 Nightwing, Robin, Red Robin, and the Batman franchise (characters and all) are the property of DC and their respective creators and legal owners.
-This fanfic along with its original characters Andrew James "AJ" Ishino, Michael Ishino, Madeline Harvey, and Alexa Emrys are the properties
+This fanfic along with its original characters such as Asi the Destroyer, Andrew James "AJ" Ishino, Michael Ishino, Derek Anson, Madeline Harvey, Troy Tsuuri, Jii-san, and Alexa Emrys are the properties of PJ Zatken.